jor-s/project-tech-team/README.md

 # project-tech-team
-Project Tech:

 ## Lovr - Where Lovebirds Meet

+A dating app where people can meet each other and maybe become Lovebirds themselves.

-This is our project for Assignment 2 for project tech within the CMD course.
+lovebirds is a project we made for project Tech within the CMD course.

 The requirement within Assignment 2 is to create a dating web application in which three job story's are elaborated.
 We came up with the following job story's: